caoxiemeihao/vite-plugins/packages/esmodule/README.md

 ## Why

-When ES module such as [execa](https://www.npmjs.com/package/execa), [node-fetch](https://www.npmjs.com/package/node-fetch), [file-type](https://www.npmjs.com/package/file-type) used in the Node.js project, we should compile them into CommonJs modules to ensure that they can work
+🤔 When ES module such as [execa](https://www.npmjs.com/package/execa), [node-fetch](https://www.npmjs.com/package/node-fetch), [file-type](https://www.npmjs.com/package/file-type) used in the Node.js project, we should compile them into CommonJs modules to ensure that they can work

-## 🚧 Warning
+👉 You can think that this plugin is to solve some NPM Packges released by [sindresorhus](https://www.npmjs.com/~sindresorhus) 😅

-The plugin only work in the  `vite build` phase
+🚧 The plugin only work in the `vite build` phase

-The Plugin built NPM Packages use Vite by default, of course you can specify use Webpack by `options.webpack`

-If some NPM Packges have problems after being built with vite, please choose to build with `options.webpack`

 ## Usage